drewsamsen/spark-next/refactoring/app-layout-refactoring-plan.md

 ## 🔄 Next Steps

-### Immediate Action Required
+### Completed
-1. **Complete Story 1** (15 min): Remove redundant hooks - this is the only remaining cleanup task
+1. ✅ **Story 1 Complete** (October 6, 2025): Removed redundant hooks successfully!

 ### Optional Improvements (Low Priority)
 2. Consider Story 2 if you want to further optimize navigation logic
 3. Consider Story 3 if you want to add production resilience with error boundaries

 ### Current State
-The application is **production-ready** after Phases 1 & 2.
-Phase 3 is purely cleanup and optional enhancements.
+The application is **production-ready**.
+All required cleanup is complete!
+Phase 3 Stories 2 & 3 are optional enhancements only.

 ---